Decision Atlas

 Wrong help.
 Right invoice.
 Still stuck.

-The Atlas starts before the purchase.
-Name the layer first.
+Use the Atlas before the purchase.
+Name the problem first.
 Then pick the help.

-Decision Atlas flow map A clean four-step map showing signal, neutral triage, decision layer, and the right room.
-Outlet before plug The buyer arrives with pressure.
-The page gives that pressure somewhere useful to land.
-Pressure What hurts Triage What layer Decision What must move Room Who fits Coach Consultant Fractional Board AI Advisor Do not buy the plug before you know the outlet.
+Decision Atlas flow map A clean four-step map showing pressure, triage, the decision to make, and the kind of help that fits.
+Problem before helper The buyer arrives with pressure.
+The page turns that pressure into a decision.
+Pressure What hurts Triage What kind Decision What must move Help Who fits Coach Consultant Fractional Board AI Advisor Do not buy help before you know the problem.

 I.

-Find the outlet before you hire the plug.
+Name the problem before you hire the fix.

 The buyer arrives with a pressure sentence, not a taxonomy.
-The Atlas turns that sentence into a room, then shows which kind of help can actually fit it.
+The Atlas turns that sentence into a subject and then shows which kind of help can fit it.

 For you